sjbiaga/kittens/mt-9-WriterT-Validated/README.md

 Methods from the companion object
 ---------------------------------

-Exercise 08.3
+Exercise 08.4
 =============

-The requirements are the same as in [Exercise 08.1](https://github.com/sjbiaga/kittens/blob/main/mt-6-WriterT/README.md), but this time use `Validated` as effect to catch divisions by `Zero`, both in the parser and builder: this asks to `simplify` the right hand side (see [Exercise 06.1](https://github.com/sjbiaga/kittens/blob/main/expr-simplify/README.md#exercise-061)).
+The requirements are the same as in
+[Exercise 08.1](https://github.com/sjbiaga/kittens/blob/main/mt-6-WriterT/README.md#exercise-081), but this time use `Validated` as the effect functor, in order to to catch divisions by `Zero`, both in the parser and builder.
+This asks to `simplify` the right hand side
+(see [Exercise 06.1](https://github.com/sjbiaga/kittens/blob/main/expr-simplify/README.md#exercise-061)).
 Put a check mark `✓` to the right of the valid log messages, and an `✗` to the left of the error messages, which must be each collected as a `Vector`.
 Once an expression becomes `Validate.Invalid`, the method `getOrElse` called on the `WriterT#value` of `Validated[Vector[String], Expr[T]]` type must return `null`.

 [Hint: use the following setup: